umd-mith/mithgrid/README.md

 How to test MITHgrid
 --------------------

-Once you have built MITHgrid, you can browse to the `test/` subdirectory and view the `index.html` file.
-This file loads the minified version of MITHgrid by default.
+Once you have built MITHgrid, you can browse to the `test/` subdirectory and view the `*.html` files.
+These files load the minified version of MITHgrid by default.

+The test scripts have been tested against PhantomJS 1.9 and grunt 0.3.17.

 License
 -------